 Builds Reputation and Client Loyalty

 When a customer has any queries about a product, it may be an opportunity for any business to earn the loyalty of their customer by providing them with good customer care.
-When a company takes the queries or the problem of a customer seriously and offers good solution, they are building a good reputation for their company.
+When a company takes the queries or the problem of a customer seriously and offers a good solution, they are building a good reputation for their company.
 A content customer will most likely recommend a company’s product or service to their friend which is great especially for start-up businesses.

-Customer service has evolved drastically in the past few years and with it, the needs, requirements and attitude of the customers towards the sales representative has also changed.
+Customer service has evolved drastically over the past few years and with it, the needs, requirements and attitude of the customers towards the sales representative has also changed.
 A sales representative today may have to face several challenges while listening to the customers’ queries and problems.
 Today customers can be very straightforward with how and what they feel and expect instant results and answers; this makes the job of any sales or service representative quite difficult.
 It is also important for a customer service representative to understand that while listening to a customer, it is their job to change the way a customer feels and not the facts.

 Understanding the Needs of the Customers

 Most customer service departments today neglect the queries of the customers.
-A customer’s complaint or query may change the outlook of your company.
-One-time bad service to any one customer may leave a bad impression for many years to come.
+A customer’s complaint or query may change the outlook for your company.
+One-time bad service to anyone customer may leave a bad impression for many years to come.
 Neglecting queries of the customers may bring harm to the reputation of the company built by a lot of hard work.
 However, by simply understanding the needs of the customers, companies today may gain the opportunity to rise above their weakness and leave a good impression on their clients and customers.

 A customer service representative faces several problems in one single day.
 There are many challenges in this field and all of them need to be taken care of quite efficiently, or it might leave a bad impression on the name of the company.
 With the rising demand and needs of the people, the complaints and queries of the customers rise equally when these demands and needs are not fulfilled.
 There may be several questions that a customer may have or numerous things that the customer does not understand, and all of these must be answered efficiently, and it may help any business flourish.